Zoro-6191/disCOD/README.md

 # Configuring disCOD
 - Go to `build/conf`, edit `config.json`(main config)
-- All of the configs are explainatory, but be sure to stick to [JSON5](https://json5.org/) syntax
+- All of the configs are explainatory, but be sure to stick to JSON or [JSON5](https://json5.org/) syntax